vitor251093/recap_server/README.md

 <hr>

-## How to play
+## How to play?
-You will find detailed instructions on the central repository.
+You will find detailed instructions on the [central repository](https://github.com/vitor251093/resurrection-capsule).

-## How to build from scratch
+## How to build from scratch?
 See [BUILD.md](./BUILD.md) for build instructions.

+## How to report a bug or suggest a feature?
+Do it at the [central repository issues](https://github.com/vitor251093/resurrection-capsule/issues/new/choose).

 ## Credits
  * dalkon, for migrating the project from Python to C++, and developing the majority of the ReCap server code from 2019 to 2022